|Port Type||Name||Width (bits)||Description|

 OVP documentation that provides overview information on processor models is available OVP_Guide_To_Using_Processor_Models.pdf.

-Full model specific documentation on the variant RL78-S2 is available OVP_Model_Specific_Information_rl78_RL78-S2.pdf.
+Full model specific documentation on the variant cortex-r (Cortex-R4) is available OVP_Model_Specific_Information_arm_Cortex-R4.pdf.

-The RL78-S2 OVP Fast Processor Model also has parameters, model commands, and many registers.
+The cortex-r OVP Fast Processor Model also has parameters, model commands, and many registers.

 The model may also have hierarchy or be multicore and have other attributes and capabilities.